London Borough of Croydon: Landmarks

 The Nestlé Tower was the UK headquarters of Nestlé and is one of the tallest towers in England, which is due to be re-fitted during the Park Place development.
-The Fairfield Halls is a well known concert hall and exhibition centre, opened in 1962.
+Fairfield Halls, a well-known concert venue and exhibition centre, opened in 1962.
 It is frequently used for BBC recordings and was formerly the home of ITV's World of Sport.
 It includes the Ashcroft Theatre and the Arnhem Gallery.

 Croydon Palace was the summer residence of the Archbishop of Canterbury for over 500 years and included regular visitors such as Henry III and Queen Elizabeth I. It is thought to have been built around 960.
 Croydon Cemetery is a large cemetery and crematorium west of Croydon and is most famous for the gravestone of Derek Bentley, who was wrongly hanged in 1953.
 Mitcham Common is an area of common land partly shared with the boroughs of Sutton and Merton.
 Almost 500,000 years ago, Mitcham Common formed part of the river bed of the River Thames.

 The BRIT School is a performing Arts & Technology school, owned by the BRIT Trust (known for the BRIT Awards Music Ceremony).
 Famous former students include Kellie Shirley, Amy Winehouse, Leona Lewis, Adele, Kate Nash, Dane Bowers, Katie Melua and Lyndon David-Hall.
 Grants is an entertainment venue in the centre of Croydon which includes a Vue cinema.

 Surrey Street Market has roots in the 13th century, or earlier, and was chartered by the Archbishop of Canterbury in 1276.
-The market is regularly used as a location for TV, film and advertising.
+The market is regularly used as a location for TV, film, and advertising.
 Croydon Minster, formerly the parish church, was established in the Anglo-Saxon period, and parts of the surviving building (notably the tower) date from the 14th and 15th centuries.
 However, the church was largely destroyed by fire in 1867, so the present structure is a rebuild of 1867–69 to the designs of George Gilbert Scott.
-It is the burial place of six archbishops, and contains monuments to Archbishops Sheldon and Whitgift.
+It still contains several important monuments and fittings saved from the old church.